 Manager Fund Benchmark index / Comparator Objective % p.a.
 LGIM FTSE Developed Core Infrastructure Index Fund FTSE Developed Core Infrastructure Index To track the performance of the benchmark (less withholding tax where applicable) to within +/-1.0% p.a. for two years out of three.
-Cash Fund 7 Day LIBID To perform in line with benchmark, without incurring excessive risk.
+Cash Fund SONIA To perform in line with benchmark, without incurring excessive risk.
 Global Equity Fixed Weights (50/50) Index Fund - GBP Currency Hedged Composite To provide diversified exposure to UK and overseas equity markets while minimising foreign currency exposure.
 Investment Grade Corporate Bond - All Stocks - Index Fund Markit iBoxx £ Non-Gilts Index To track the performance of the benchmark to within +/-0.5% p.a. for two years out of three.
-Pre-Retirement Fund Composite † To provide diversified exposure to assets that reflect the investments underlying a typical traditional level annuity product.
-Retirement Income Multi- Asset Fund Bank of England Base Rate +3.5% To provide long-term investment growth up to and during retirement, and to facilitate the drawdown of retirement income.
+Future World Annuity Aware Fund Composite † To provide diversified exposure to assets that reflect the investments underlying a typical traditional level annuity product, incorporating ESG considerations as part of the investment strategy Retirement Income Multi- Asset Fund Bank of England Base Rate +3.5% To provide long-term investment growth up to and during retirement, and to facilitate the drawdown of retirement income.
 Global Real Estate Equity Index Fund FTSE EPRA/NAREIT Developed Real Estate Index To track the performance of the benchmarks (less withholding tax where applicable) to within +/-1.0% p.a. for two years out of three.
-M&G Total Return Credit Fund 1 Month GBP LIBOR To outperform 1 Month LIBOR +3-5% gross of fees p.a. over a market cycle.
+M&G Total Return Credit Investment Fund SONIA To outperform SONIA +3- 5% gross of fees p.a. over a market cycle.

-\ Composite consists of 50% UK and 50% overseas - GBP Hedged.
+^{} Composite consists of 50% UK and 50% overseas - GBP Hedged.
 The fund's overseas asset distribution is fixed with 17.5% in North America, 17.5% in Europe (ex UK), 8.75% in Japan and 6.25% in Asia Pacific (ex Japan).